Introduction: How to Make a Exploding Outhouse!

 Recommendations for wood

-If you decide to make your outhouse out of wood, I recommend that you used 5/8” screws for your prongs.
-Also, after you have screwed in your prongs, I recommend covering the end of the screw with some type of small tubing as seen here.
+If you decide to make your outhouse out of wood, I recommend that you use 5/8” screws for your prongs.
+Also, after you have inserted your screws, I recommend covering the end of the screw with some type of small tubing as seen here.
 I recommend the screw tubing because when the mouse trap goes off, it will not catch the threads on the screw, and therefore will produce a better explosion.

-Emboss – a tool on Autodesk Inventor were you can engrave or extrude words and/or 2D shapes.
+Emboss – a tool on Autodesk Inventor where you can engrave and/or extrude words and/or 2D shapes.

 "R." - stands for the radius of a circular feature on an object